suiet/wallet-kit/website/docs/components/WalletProvider.md

 ## Description

-You must wrap all kit hooks or components in WalletProvider.
-From WalletProvider, You can get all WalletContextState props with useWallet hook.
+You must wrap all kit hooks or components in `WalletProvider`.
+From `WalletProvider`, You can get all `WalletContextState` props with `useWallet` hook.
 The basic usage is as follows.

 ## Example